Perverse sheaves of categories and some applications: Type II degenerations of Calabi--Yau varieties

 \subsection{Connection with homological mirror symmetry}

 The reader should interpret this in the following way.
-The global sections of the perverse sheaf of categories that we are studying should be equivalent to the Fukaya category of some symplectic fibration over $S^2 \setminus \{D_0,\dots, D_n\}$ whose fibers are mirror to $\DD^b(E)$, for instance symplectic 2-tori.
-The singular fibers of this fibration should be nodal elliptic curves whose vanishing cycles correspond to spherical objects in $E$ under mirror symmetry.
+The global sections of the perverse sheaf of categories that we are studying should be equivalent to the Fukaya category of some symplectic fibration $h: U \rightarrow S^2 \setminus \{D_0,\dots, D_n\}$ whose fibers are mirror to an elliptic curve $E$ (for instance symplectic 2-tori).
+Therefore, the twisted, derived Fukaya category of a smooth fiber $h^{-1}(t)$, denoted $\DD^\pi\mathscr{F}(h^{-1}(t))$, should be quasiequivalent to $\DD^b_{\dg}(E)$ for some elliptic curve $E$.
+The singular fibers of $h$ should be nodal 2-tori whose vanishing cycles correspond to spherical objects in $\DD^b_{\dg}(E)$ under mirror symmetry.
 Proposition \ref{prop:tImod} says that this fibration should have trivial symplectic monodromy around the boundary components.
 This should be interpreted as saying that we can compactify this fibration by adding a smooth symplectic torus at each boundary component.
 Proposition \ref{prop:24} says that this fibration should have 24 degenerate fibers.
-Therefore, if it is a complex fibration, then it must be in fact a K3 surface.
-This dovetails nicely with work done by the first author along with C. Doran and A. Thompson \cite{dht}, where they conjecture that there is a bijection between certain fibration structures on a Calabi-Yau variety $X$ and Tyurin degenerations on the mirror Calabi-Yau variety $X^\vee$.
+Therefore, if it admits the structure of a complex fibration, then it must be in fact a K3 surface.
+This dovetails nicely with work done by the first author along with C. Doran and A. Thompson \cite{dht}, where they conjecture that there is a bijection between certain fibration structures on a Calabi--Yau variety $X$ and Tyurin degenerations on the mirror Calabi--Yau variety $X^\vee$.
 In \cite{dt}, Doran and Thompson extend this to type II degenerations of K3 surfaces.
-In homological mirror symmetry, this conjecture takes the following form. \begin{conj} Let $X$ be a $d$-dimensional Calabi-Yau variety and let $X^\vee$ be its mirror.
-Assume there is a fibration $f:X\rightarrow \mathbb{P}^1$ on $X$ by Calabi-Yau $(d-1)$-folds.
+In homological mirror symmetry, this conjecture takes the following form. \begin{conj} Let $X$ be a $d$-dimensional Calabi--Yau variety and let $X^\vee$ be its mirror.
+Assume there is a fibration $f:X\rightarrow \mathbb{P}^1$ on $X$ by Calabi--Yau $(d-1)$-folds.
 Let $Z_1,\dots, Z_n$ be smooth fibers of $\pi$.
-Then there is a type II degeneration of $X^\vee$ to $Y_0 \cup \dots \cup Y_n$ so that
+Then there is a type II degeneration of $X^\vee$ with special fiber $Y$ so that

-According to Seidel \cite{seidicm}, the exact Fukaya category of $X \setminus \{Z_1,\dots,Z_n\}$ deforms to $\mathscr{F}(X)$.
+According to the general picture presented by Seidel in \cite{seidicm}, the Fukaya category of $X \setminus \{Z_1,\dots,Z_n\}$ should deform to the Fukaya category of $X$.
 We conjecture that this deformation agrees with the deformation of $Y$ to $X^\vee$ given by Friedman \cite{fried}. \end{conj}

-Proposition \ref{prop:tImod} gives a direct relationship between the fact that the divisor $Z_1,\dots, Z_n$ are smooth and the fact that $\Perf(Y_0\cup \dots \cup Y_n )$ admits a smooth deformation with smooth total space.
-We will prove a degenerate version of this conjecture in Theorem \ref{thm:msdeg} in which the fiber $Z$ removed is not smooth, and we will see that the mirror is not d-semistable or even normal crossings.
-On the B-side, this example takes the following form.